You've eagerly opened the wedding invitation that arrived in the mail, only to discover that it's adults only. But you have children.

-The outer envelope of a formal envelope will traditionally only name the parents of the family.
-Check the inner envelope to see if perhaps your children are named there or if it say "and family".
+The outer envelope of a formal invitation will traditionally only name the parents of the family.
+Check the inner envelope to see if your children are named there or if it say "and family".
 Some couples also explain in the invitation that they prefer children not to attend.
 If you don't see these, then you have a few options.
-This could be an oversight.

-You might not be comfortable asking if children are invited.
-Don't make a big deal of your decision.
+In some cases, you might not be comfortable asking if children are invited.
+Don't make a big deal about your decision.
 Simply send the RSVP letting the couple know whether or not you can attend, but assume that your children are not invited.

-In general most brides put a lot of time into their guest list.
-If your children were not included on the invitation, it is probably best that you not take them to the wedding.
+In general, most couples put a lot of time into their guest list.
+If your children were not included on the invitation, it's probably best that you do not take them to the wedding.

 One of the main reasons people may not invite children to their wedding is that they don't want to be disrupted during one of the most important days of their lives.
 If you bring your children, you need to make sure they understand proper etiquette.
-If you haven't already done this, spend some time in the weeks before the event, teaching and practicing proper behavior.
+It's a good idea to spend some time in the weeks before the event teaching and practicing proper behavior.

 - When you bring your children to a wedding, you are the one responsible for their behavior.
 Don't expect anyone in the wedding party to watch them for you.

-- Bring some simple activity that will keep your child entertained.
-This should be something quiet, like a coloring book, self-contained puzzle, or picture book.
+- Bring a few simple activities that will keep your child entertained.
+This should be something quiet such as a coloring book, self-contained puzzle, or picture book.

 - Don't allow your children to be involved in the bridal bouquet toss or the garter toss.
 This is for the adults.

 - Know where your children are at all times.
 Chances are, there will be quite a few strangers there, and this can make the situation uncomfortable and awkward if you lose track of your kids.

 - Bring a small snack if your child is a picky eater.
-You don't want your child throwing a temper tantrum because he's hungry but doesn't like what's being served.
+You don't want them throwing a temper tantrum because they are hungry but doesn't like what's being served.

-- If there are other families with children, offer to take turns watching the little ones so the adults can dance, have conversations, or just be able to get away for a few minutes.
+- If there are other families with children, offer to take turns watching the little ones.
+This gives the adults a chance to dance, have conversations, or just get away for a few minutes.

 Edited by Debby Mayne